 North Carolina has an extensive record of gerrymandering.

 Since the 1990s, North Carolina has been considered one of the most gerrymandered states in the country.
-In 1991, when the state submitted its congressional plan to the Department of Justice (DOJ) for approval under the preclearance requirement of the Voting Rights Act, the DOJ rejected the initial proposal and asked the state to create a second majority-minority district to ensure that Black voters had adequate voting strength in the state.
-In response, the state reconfigured the newly-established 12th District.
+In 1991, when the state submitted its congressional plan to the U.S. Department of Justice (DOJ) for approval under the preclearance requirement of the Voting Rights Act, the DOJ rejected the initial proposal and asked the state to create a second majority-minority district to ensure that Black voters had adequate voting strength in the state.
+In response, the state reconfigured the newly-established 12th Congressional District.
 The resulting district famously snaked over 160 miles across the state from Charlotte to Durham to join together as many Black voters as possible.

-The 12th District and the similarly contorted 1st District were challenged in court.
+The 12th Congressional District and the similarly contorted 1st Congressinal District were challenged in court.
 The ensuing litigation eventually resulted in the landmark U.S. Supreme Court case Shaw v.
-Reno, which found that racial gerrymanders like the then-current iterations of the 1st and 12th Districts can, in certain circumstances, violate the U.S. Constitution.
+Reno, which found that racial gerrymanders like the then-current iterations of the 1st and 12th Congressional Districts can, in certain circumstances, violate the U.S. Constitution.
 Shaw v.
 Reno eventually led the state to redraw its congressional districts in 1997; the new districts were again challenged in court and were redrawn a second time.
 While the state’s redistricting plan after the 2000 census survived scrutiny, this would not be the end of gerrymandering litigation in North Carolina.

 Republicans gerrymandered North Carolina after the 2010 elections.

 In the 2010 elections, the Republican Party won control of the North Carolina General Assembly for the first time in over a hundred years.
-This gave the party complete control over the redrawing of North Carolina’s congressional and state legislative districts, as then-governor Bev Perdue (D) did not have the power to veto redistricting plans passed by the General Assembly.
+This gave the party complete control over the redrawing of North Carolina’s congressional and state legislative districts, as then-Gov. Bev Perdue (D) did not have the power to veto redistricting plans passed by the General Assembly.

 Republicans used this ability to draw maps to maximize their advantage in the state.
 While North Carolina’s congressional delegation prior to the 2011 redistricting cycle was evenly split between Democrats and Republicans, the 2012 elections (the first under the new map) led to a 4-9 split in favor of Republicans, which became a 3-10 split by 2015.
-The congressional plan heavily concentrated Democratic voters in the 1st, 4th and 12th Districts, ensuring Democratic candidates would win these districts by lopsided margins while Republicans won the remaining 10 with smaller, though still safe, numbers.
+The congressional plan heavily concentrated Democratic voters in the 1st, 4th and 12th Congressional Districts, ensuring Democratic candidates would win these districts by lopsided margins while Republicans won the remaining 10 with smaller, though still safe, numbers.

-In 2016, the 1st and the 12th congressional districts were again ruled unconstitutional racial gerrymanders by the U.S. District Court for the Middle District of North Carolina.
+In 2016, the 1st and the 12th Congressional Districts were again ruled unconstitutional racial gerrymanders by the U.S. District Court for the Middle District of North Carolina.
 The decision, eventually upheld by the Supreme Court in Cooper v.
 Harris, forced the state GOP to craft a new congressional map in time for the November 2016 elections.
 This time, rather than using racial data in drawing districts, the General Assembly opted to use partisan data instead, with Rep. David H. Lewis (R) openly stating he thought “electing Republicans is better than electing Democrats” and that he “drew this map to help foster what I think is better for the country.”

-The new districts were considerably more compact than the old ones, with the infamous 12th District now concentrated entirely in Mecklenburg County.
+The new districts were considerably more compact than the old ones, with the infamous 12th Congressional District now concentrated entirely in Mecklenburg County.
 The partisan split, however, remained the same.
 These districts are a good example of how even clean-looking districts can constitute a gerrymander.
 In particular, the new map divided many of North Carolina’s most populous (and Democratic) counties across multiple districts, with Wake County (the state’s second largest) and Guilford (the third largest) split between two districts.